issalig/usifac_tools/cpcz80aventures.md

 # CPC Basic and Z80 adventures

 This is the documentation of my journey into learning Z80 assembly.
+I typed small BASIC programs back in the day and now I am adding a little bit spice with Z80 wizardry.
-It is not a tutorial on Z80, just a quick start guide to mess around Z80 and CPC.
+This is **NOT** a tutorial on Z80, just a quick start guide to mess around Z80 and CPC.

+I have used Linux but on Windows you can also do it.
+I will use WinAPE http://www.winape.net/downloads.jsp running under linux with WINE (sudo apt install wine).
+Also I will use iDSK tools https://github.com/cpcsdk/idsk but you can use similar tools.

+For hexadecimal numbers I will use &,#,$,h indistinctively or any other symbol normally used for that.

 These are some of resources I used to on my way to write this.
 - For a good Z80 tutorial you can visit https://www.chibiakumas.com/z80/index.php